-James Palmer in our Dispute Resolution team looks at the Supreme Court verdict in the business interruption test case.
+Our Dispute Resolution team look into the Supreme Court verdict in the business interruption test case.
 You can refer here and here to our previous publications in relation to this Business Interruption insurance test case.

 The disruption caused by Covid-19 is ongoing and has continued to cause substantial losses to businesses, with many under significant financial strain.
 The judgment from the Supreme Court handed down on 15 January 2021, brings comfort to those businesses, with the Court substantially allowing the appeals of the FCA and other campaign groups, dismissing the Insurers’ appeals.
 Owing to this decision, thousands of policyholders will now be able to have their claims paid.